 CISSP is one of the top-paying certifications in IT

-CISSP is an independent, and one of the top-paying certifications in IT, year after year.
+CISSP is an independent and one of the top-paying certifications in IT, year after year.
 In the list of the highest-paying certifications worldwide, 4 of the top 20 are security-related, including CISSP.
-Due to its comprehensive breadth, CISSP is the de facto certification to show your competence in cyber areas.
+Due to its breadth of coverage, CISSP is the de facto certification to show your competence in (cyber) security.
 The CISSP exam is challenging, but the benefits are immense.
-In this 5-day CISSP certification training you will gain core knowledge and experience to successfully implement and manage security programs and you will be prepared to take the official (ISC)2 CISSP exam successfully.
+In this 5-day CISSP certification training you will gain core knowledge and experience to successfully implement and manage security programs and you will be optimally prepared to take the official (ISC)2 CISSP exam.

 Who should attend?

-The CISSP certification training is designed for experienced security professionals who want to expand their knowledge and gain an internationally recognized accreditation, like network security specialists, IT managers, CISOs, CIOs, security managers, security auditors, security architects, security consultants, network architects, security systems engineers, security analysts, and for anyone developing a senior career in information security.
+The CISSP certification training is designed for experienced security professionals who want to expand their knowledge and gain an internationally recognized accreditation.
+This training is a must for network security specialists, IT managers, CISOs, CIOs, security managers, security auditors, security architects, security consultants, network architects, security systems engineers, security analysts, and for anyone interested in a senior career in information security.